-Human skeleton works as a framework for the body by supporting tissues.
-It also protects internal organs of the human body.
+The human skeleton works as a framework for the body by supporting tissues.
+It also protects internal organs for our body.
 There are a total of 206 bones in the human body.
-Its main functions are to give proper shape to your body, provide attachment for muscles and to produce red blood cells.
+Its main functions are to give a proper shape to your body, provide attachment for muscles and to produce red blood cells.
 It consists of many individual bones and cartilages.

 Facts you didn’t know: –